-On your Florida bucket list a day trip out to the Everglades should also be included.
+On your Florida bucket list a trip to the Everglades should also be included.
 The huge wetland takes up a big portion of South Florida, and is home to a great amount of alligators.
 You can make a day trip to Everglades National Park from Miami, or stay at an Everglades hotel right where the wilderness begins.

-Miami is a fun city to start off the road trip itinerary to Niagara Falls.
-Just make sure that you don’t tip your feet in the water when you explore Everglades, no matter how hot it gets.
+When you explore the Everglades just make sure that you don’t tip your feet in the water when no matter how hot it gets.
 You need them intact as you begin the drive from Miami to Niagara Falls.

 - Driving time: 3.5 h

 Orlando is a modern city with all entertainment you could possibly ask for.
 Among the fun Orlando things to do you find Disney World and Universal Orlando Resort.

 Walt Disney World is the most famous of the big parks.
 It’s so big and if you put it in perspective, it with its 43 square miles is as big as Manhattan times two.
 By every standard that’s just huge.